Kyrgyzstan – Uzbekistan Tour

 • The maximum group size is 12 people.

-• A €500 per person deposit is required at the time of booking, and the balance is due 15 days prior to departure.
-Terms & Conditions: https://kalpak-travel.com/terms-and-conditions/.
+• A USD 500 per person deposit is required when booking, and the balance is due 15 days before departure.
+Terms and Conditions: https://kalpak-travel.com/terms-and-conditions/.

 • You can opt to book the whole itinerary as a private tour.
 We can also arrange extra nights before or after the trip, and suggest private tour extensions in Kyrgyzstan and/ or Uzbekistan.